descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 | **function_ref**        | &#10007;      | &#10007;       | &#10007;     |
 | **proposed**            | &#128504;     | &#128504;      | &#128504;    |

-What is more member/free function with type erasure are common use cases! `member function with type erasure` is used in delegates in object oriented programming languages and `free function with type erasure` are common with callbacks in procedural/functional programming languages.
+What is more, member/free function with type erasure are common use cases! `member function with type erasure` is used by delegates/events in object oriented programming languages and `free function with type erasure` are common with callbacks in procedural/functional programming languages.
 Why should the call operator be treated more important than any other member function with the same signature?

 The fact that users do not expect `stateless` things to dangle becomes even more apparent with the member function without type erasure use case.